AdaCore/spark2014/docs/guidance/main.rst

 Silver Level - Absence of Run-time Errors (AoRTE)
 =================================================

+.. index:: !
+Silver level (of SPARK use)
+.. index:: !
+Absence of Run-Time Errors, AORTE
+.. index:: Buffer overflow
+.. index:: Integer overflow
+.. index:: -gnatp switch (compiler)

-The goal of this level is ensuring that the program does not raise an exception at run time.
-Among other things, this ensures that the control flow of the program cannot be circumvented by exploiting a buffer overflow, possibly as a consequence of an integer overflow.
-This also ensures that the program cannot crash or behave erratically when compiled without support for run-time exceptions (compiler switch ``-gnatp``) because of operation that would have triggered a run-time exception.
+The goal of this level is to ensure that the program does not raise an exception at run time.
+Among other things, this guarantees that the control flow of the program cannot be circumvented by exploiting a buffer overflow, or integer overflow.
+This also ensures that the program cannot crash or behave erratically when compiled without support for run-time checking (compiler switch ``-gnatp``) because of operations that would have triggered a run-time exception.

+.. index:: Constraint_Error
+.. index:: Assertion_Error

-GNATprove can be used to prove the complete absence of possible run-time errors corresponding to all possible explicit raising of exceptions in the program, raising exception ``Constraint_Error`` at run time, and all possible failures of assertions (corresponding to raising exception ``Assert_Error`` at run time).
+GNATprove can be used to prove the complete absence of possible run-time errors corresponding to the explicit raising of exceptions in the program, raising the exception ``Constraint_Error`` at run time, and failures of assertions (corresponding to raising exception ``Assertion_Error`` at run time).

+.. index:: Precondition
+.. index:: Defensive code

-A special kind of run-time errors that can be proved at this level is the absence of exceptions from defensive code.
+A special kind of run-time error that can be proved at this level is the absence of exceptions from defensive code.
 This requires users to add subprogram preconditions (see section :ref:`Preconditions` for details) that correspond to the conditions checked in defensive code.
-For example, defensive code that checks the range of inputs will translate into preconditions of the form ``Input_X in Low_Bound ..
+For example, defensive code that checks the range of inputs is modeled by a precondition of the form ``Input_X in Low_Bound ..
 High_Bound``.
 These conditions are then checked by GNATprove at each call.